-Shadows can be funny like in the drawing of the comic book hero Lucky Luke who shoots even faster than his own shadow!
+I think the most beautiful shadow is that of the comic book hero Lucky Luke, who shoots faster than his own shadow!
 Here I have copied the original by artist Maurice de Bevere (1923-2001) and changed it a bit.

-The shadow of Lucky Luke on the floor and the wall is called a drop shadow.
+Such a shadow of an object (in this case Lucky Luke) on the ground, wall or other surface is called a cast shadow.
 The more the light comes from the side (from the sun or a lamp or a candle), the longer the drop shadow.
 This is shown below with a kind of obelisk.
 Further away from the obelisk, the drop shadow fades slightly.
-It is better not to draw a line around such a real shadow.
-So the edges remain a bit fuzzy.
+I recommend not to draw a line around such a real shadow.
+The edges should remain a bit fuzzy.

 Exercise 1: draw some obelisks or a columns and try out a few different light directions from the left and right.